Spotmicro-4-0/spotmicro4/src/README.md

-# SpotMicroAI runtime source code

-This repo contains a basic os that let you move SpotMicroAI with a remote controller and a RaspberryPi
+# Spotmicro4 Source Code

+This directory contains the source code for the Spotmicro4 robot project.

-## Start
+## Setup Tool

-- Setup your Raspberry pi zero with SD Card.
-Configure wifi and host name.
+The `setup_tool` folder contains a command-line utility that can connect to the robot over WiFi and SSH.
+It performs various operations, including:

--
+- Packaging the runtime code

-Refer to the instructions here to install the software: https://gitlab.com/custom_robots/spotmicroai/basic
+- Deploying the packaged code to the Raspberry Pi (RPi)

+To use the setup tool, navigate to the `setup_tool` directory and run the appropriate commands.
+Refer to the tool's documentation for detailed instructions.

+## Robot Folder

+The `robot` folder contains the runtime code that is packaged as an artifact and sent to the Raspberry Pi for execution on the robot.

+This code includes the main application logic, controllers, and utilities necessary for the robot's operation.